-- 27. The efforts to project a third alternative or a Left, democratic and secular alternative at the national level have not been conducive to developing the independent role of the Party.
-The projection of the Left and Democratic Front was hindered by the pursuit of alliances with the secular bourgeois parties as part of an alternative.
-The immediate tactical line of building a third alternative to meet the current situation subordinated the task of putting forward a political and economic programme distinctly and strongly opposed to the policies and practices of the bourgeoislandlord parties.
-Without putting forth such a programme distinct from the policies and practices of the bourgeois-landlord parties (including the dominant regional bourgeois party in a state) and conducting struggles and movements on concrete slogans based on it, it will not be possible to win over the masses following the bourgeois political parties. - In the stronger states where Left-led fronts exist, going with 28. the smaller bourgeois parties does not detract from projecting the Left and democratic programme.
+- 26. The efforts to project a third alternative or a Left, democratic and secular alternative at the national level have not been conducive to developing the independent role of the Party.
+The projection of the Left and democratic Front was hindered by the pursuit of alliances with the secular bourgeois parties either at the national level or state level (at least in the weaker states).
+The immediate tactical line of building a third alternative to meet the current situation subordinated the task of putting forward a political and economic programme distinctly and strongly opposed to the policies and practices of the bourgeois-landlord parties.
+Without putting forth such a programme distinct from the policies and practices of the bourgeois-landlord parties (including the dominant regional bourgeois party in a state) and conducting struggles and movements on concrete slogans based on it, it will not be possible to win over the masses following the bourgeois political parties. - 27.
+In the stronger states where Left-led fronts exist, going with the smaller bourgeois parties does not detract from projecting the Left and democratic programme.
 But in weaker states going with the much stronger regional parties hampers the projection of the Left and democratic Front and programme.
 Often, the struggles and movements of the classes we want to rally for the Left and democratic Front have to be directed against the state governments run by regional parties.
-In some states, the regional party is much stronger than the Congress or the BJP and our campaigns and struggles will have to be directed at times against the dominant regional party.
-We have to keep in mind that just as the fronts of the Left and democratic forces advanced in West Bengal, Kerala and Tripura, similarly, the tactical line should give direction for the rallying of the Left and democratic forces in the other states.
-An all-India line of rallying the secular bourgeois parties for an alliance often detracts from the work of rallying the Left and democratic forces in the state. - 29.
-The Party can adopt suitable electoral tactics in the states, within the framework of the political-tactical line laid down by the Central Committee, for understanding with the regional parties, wherever it is in the Party's interests and in the interests of rallying the Left and democratic forces.
+In some states, the regional party is much stronger than the Congress or the BJP and our campaign and struggles will have to be directed at times against the dominant regional party.
+We have to keep in mind that just as the fronts of the Left and democratic forces advanced in West Bengal, Kerala and Tripura, similarly, the tactical line should give direction for the rallying of the Left and

+- democratic forces in the other states.
+An all-India line of rallying the secular bourgeois parties for an alliance often detracts from the work of rallying the Left and democratic forces in the state. - 28.
+The Party can adopt suitable electoral tactics in the states for understanding with the regional parties, wherever it is in the Party's interests and in the interests of rallying the Left and democratic forces.
 It should however not be dictated by any all India line to rally the secular bourgeois parties for a national alliance.
-When entering into any electoral understanding, we should also keep in mind the correct approach set out in the review report of the 17th Congress with reference to United Front tactics.
+When entering into any electoral understanding, we should also keep in mind the correct approach set out in the review report of the 17th Congress.